 - Upgrading your components.
 Components should be upgraded to the latest version before updating any capabilities.

 - Updating the capability level of a channel.
 Completed after updating the versions of all nodes.

 - Enabling the new chaincode lifecycle.
 Necessary to add organization specific endorsement policies central to the new chaincode lifecycle for Fabric v2.x.

 As the upgrading of nodes and increasing the capability levels of channels is by

 now considered a standard Fabric process, we will not show the specific commands

 for upgrading to the newest release.
 Similarly, there is no script in the

 repo that will upgrade a sample network from the previous release to this one,

 as there has been for previous releases.

 It is a best practice to upgrade your SDK to the latest version as a part of a general upgrade of your network.
-While the SDK will always be compatible with equivalent releases of Fabric and higher, it might be necessary to upgrade to the latest SDK to leverage the latest Fabric features.
+While the SDK will always be compatible with equivalent releases of Fabric and lower, it might be necessary to upgrade to the latest SDK to leverage the latest Fabric features.
 Consult the documentation of the Fabric SDK you are using for information about how to upgrade.